camptocamp/charts-gs/geoserver-datadir-sync/README.md

 - Kubernetes 1.19+
 - Helm 3.0+
 - A Git repository to sync with (optional for local-only mode)
-- A webhook endpoint for monitoring (required for continuous sync)
+- A webhook endpoint for monitoring (optional for sync notifications)
 - SSH deploy key for Git authentication (if using remote repository)

 ## Installation